 Don’t forget to check out our own Propwashed YouTube video channel.
-We upload weekly videos on a really wide range of topics: Testbench, Edits, Thoughts, and more.
+We upload videos on a wide range of topics: everything from edited freestyle videos to in depth video guides.

 If you are in to freestyle or want to learn the latest in acro maneuvers, these are some channels you should check out.

 Charpu FPV.
 Maybe you’ve heard of him, maybe you haven’t, but you definitely will at some point.
-Charpu (Carlos Puertolas) is widely regarded as one of the most popular and prolific FPV pilots in the community.
-He started very early on in the sport and gained a lot of popularity thanks to his insane trick videos and kind nature.
+Charpu (Carlos Puertolas) is widely regarded as one of the earliest stars in the community.
+He gained a lot of popularity thanks to his insane trick videos and kind nature.
 He’s appeared in a couple Tested videos explaining the hobby and going through a miniquad build.
 Look to his channel to see great freestyle videos with great music accompanying his efforts.

 Skitzo FPV.
 Skitzo is constantly pushing the boundaries when it comes to FPV freestyle.
 Whether it’s playing with camera angles, pushing the limits of flying, or interacting with the environment in innovative ways, you’ll see his influence in community videos everywhere.
 Skitzo’s video No Boundaries is one of his most popular videos and really exemplifies his creativity while the video Uninhibited puts his insane flying skills on display.
 High recommend Skitzo’s channel for sweet, creative videos with some really great twitch piloting.